dleyanlin/monitorlog/README.md

 monitorlog
 ==========

-monitor log when error and send logs to releated people
+monitor log when error
+send the log to related peoply by email